VMware vSphere Metro Storage Cluster Recommended Practices

 A ping to the management address of the host that is running the VM fails because there is no connection to that site.

-The master located in Frimley data center detects that the VM had been powered on before the failure.
+The primary located in Frimley data center detects that the VM had been powered on before the failure.
 Because it is unable to communicate with the VM’s host in Bluefin data center after the failure, it attempts to restart the VM because it cannot detect the actual state.

 If the connection between sites is restored, a classic “VM split-brain scenario” will exist.
 For a short period of time, two copies of the VM will be active on the network, with both having the same MAC address.
 Only one copy, however, will have access to the VM files, and vSphere HA will detect this.
-As soon as this is detected, all processes belonging to the VM copy that has no access to the VM files will be killed, as is depicted in Figure 29.
+As soon as this is detected, all processes belonging to the VM copy that has no access to the VM files will be halted, as is depicted in Figure 29.

 Figure 29 – Lock lost